 “Estudio 1” in the Segovia book is actually Sor’s Opus 6 Number 8.

-Thanks to the fine folks at Tecla and Hebe Online, you can also find a copy for free here:
+Thanks to the fine folks at Tecla and Hebe Online, and the magic of archive.org, here’s a copy:

 Fernando Sor Opus 6 Number 8